Grover Cleveland Bergdoll: Biography

 In January 1921, U.S. sergeants Franz Zimmer and Carl Naef sought to kidnap Bergdoll and bring him to an area of Germany that was occupied by the Allies, so he could be returned to the United States.
 Along with four German men, they ambushed Bergdoll at the Eberbach train station.
 Bergdoll managed to escape by vehicle, and a passenger named Lena Rupp was shot in the right hand when Naef opened fire on the fleeing car.
 All six would-be kidnappers were tried and sentenced to prison terms, although the sergeants were soon released due to efforts by the American government.

-Another kidnapping attempt was made on August 10, 1923, when Corliss Hooven Griffis of the American Graves Registration Service led a group of four other men (Faust Gagrain, Roger Sperber, John Neilson, and Karl Schmidt) in an effort to capture the fugitive.
+Another kidnapping attempt was made on August 10, 1923, when Corliss Hooven Griffis of the American Graves Registration Service led a group of four other men (Faust Gagarin, Roger Sperber, John Neilson, and Karl Schmidt) in an effort to capture the fugitive.
 Two of the men (Schmidt and Sperber) waited in Bergdoll's hotel room in Eberbach to try to seize him, but he managed to shoot both of them, killing Schmidt and seriously wounding Sperber.
 The four surviving conspirators were seized and sentenced to prison terms.
 Griffis was widely considered a hero in the United States, and was also released early after a petition effort to free him collected more than two million signatures.

 Bergdoll later moved to Weinsberg, Germany.
 In 1926, he entered a German sanitarium, where he met his future wife, Berta Francks; the couple had five children while he lived in Germany.
 On two occasions he made secret trips back to Philadelphia.
 He arrived in 1929 on the first trip and returned in 1933.
 The second time, he traveled to the U.S. in 1935 and returned to Germany in 1938.

 Bergdoll was arrested in May 1939, upon his third return to the U.S. He was nearly returned to Germany after Representative Forest Harness tried to pass legislation barring the reentry of any draft dodgers who had escaped custody and fled to a foreign country.
 After another court-martial, he was sentenced to serve the remainder of his original term plus three years.
 He was imprisoned until 1944.
 Eventually, 80 percent of the property confiscated in 1921 was restored to him.